ivoelbert/syncify/README.md

 ## Development

-I'm using Deno so I don't have to setup a Node project with Typescript and a silly package-json.
+I'm using Deno so I don't have to setup a Node project with Typescript and a silly package.json.

 To run the showcase do
 ```bash